mkv25-games/space-mkv25/README.md

 ## TODO

-- Build a settings page to show version
-- Allow developer console to be enabled from settings page
 - Build a debug page that can be enabled from settings
 - Introduce concept of Save and Load
-- Tidy up the UI and CSS
 - Introduce Font Awesome
 - Replace default image assets
 - Add Start, Game, and End screens